dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 are unavailable through the Debian package.
 This applies to any distro which uses the DFSG source tarball, including Ubuntu and Fedora.

-If notcurses is built without multimedia support, the **chunli**, **eagle**, **keller**, **outro**, **view**, **xray**, and **yield** demos will be partially or wholly unavailable.
-If notcurses is built without libqrcodegen, the **qrcode** demo will be unavailable.
+If Notcurses is built without multimedia support, the **chunli**, **eagle**, **keller**, **outro**, **view**, **xray**, and **yield** demos will be partially or wholly unavailable.
+If Notcurses is built without libqrcodegen, the **qrcode** demo will be unavailable.

 If **notcurses-demo** is run in a terminal lacking the **can_change** terminfo